carltonf/iclocal/README.md

 NOT in the PATH

-Used my `bin`, auxillary library routines.
+Used `local/bin` or sourced by Shell initialization scripts, auxillary library routines.

 ## xbin

 In the PATH

 For 3rd party tools, unless explicitly unmasked in its .gitignore, all files are ignored by Git.
-So this is where we put temporary other tools
+So this is where we put temporary external tools